-A spot to have ‘fika’ (a coffee and a bun), breakfast, lunch, provided with their own home baked bread?
-The option to buy quality pralines and enjoy a high tea as well, all in a nostalgic setting?
+A spot to have ‘fika’ (a coffee and a bun), breakfast, lunch, provided with their own home-baked bread?
+The option to buy quality pralines and enjoy high tea as well, all in a nostalgic setting?
 Vete-Katten is the place to go…

 As I enjoyed the warm ambience, the decor dates back to an era where things were quite simple but stylish.
 This must be why many Stockholmers come here on a regular basis to get a glimpse of fika history.

 The place smells so good.
 Dominated by sweet cardamom and cinnamon, I had a ‘regular’ homemade cheese sandwich for lunch with a fresh-pressed juice.
 I could definitely go back there and organise an afternoon with friends or family and try some more pastries, chocolate pralines and some great coffee.

 The warmth of the staff made me feel very welcome and at home.